To have healthy eyes, you need to have eye exams scheduled regularly. Eye exams are necessary if you want to maintain healthy vision.

 These guidelines are a good place to start, especially if you haven’t been seeing your eye doctor for eye exams.
 Remember that regularly scheduled eye exams can save your vision!

 Are you ready to prioritize your eyes?
-To learn more, start by requesting your appointment at St. Luke’s at The Villages in Lake Sumter Landing, FL.
+To learn more, start by Scheduling your appointment at St. Luke’s at The Villages in Lake Sumter Landing, FL.